shashank3959/NeMo/tutorials/llm/llama/sdg-law-title-generation/README.rst

 1. Prepare the LoRA model store.

-After training is complete, that LoRA model checkpoint will be created at ``./results/Meta-llama3.1-8B-Instruct-titlegen/checkpoints/megatron_gpt_peft_lora_tuning.nemo``, assuming default paths in the first notebook weren’t modified.
+After training is complete, that LoRA model checkpoint will be created at ``./nemo-experiments/models/llama-3.1-8b-peft-hf``, assuming default paths in the first notebook weren’t modified.

-To ensure the model store is organized as expected, create a folder named ``llama3.1-8b-law-titlegen`` under a model store directory, and move your ``.nemo`` checkpoint there.
+To ensure the model store is organized as expected, create a folder named ``llama3.1-8b-law-titlegen`` under a model store directory, and move your LoRA adapter checkpoint there.

 .. code:: bash